 Another favourite question is to tell them what you know about the role.
 “That’s your opportunity to wow them and tell them all the things you know about what they’re looking for and solve their problem by telling them ‘I know what you’re looking for and I’ve done it, or here’s what I can do,’” Ann says.

 When we’re nervous we often ramble or lose our train of thought.
 Ann recommends using the STAR technique to stay on track.
-“We use the star model, which means Situation, Task, Action, Result,” she explains.
+“We use the STAR model i.e., Situation, Task, Action, Result,” she explains.
 “If you prepare your answers in that format it can keep you guided, concise and to the point when you’re answering the questions.”
 And pay attention to the speed at which you’re talking.
 “It always helps to slow down a little bit,” Ann recommends.

 Finally, don’t forget to show how much you want the job.
 “One thing about an interview is that you’ve really got to be passionate because it could be the one thing that will push you over the line,” Ann notes.
 “Companies will hire for attitude and they can train for skills.
 So, when you come to the interview, let your attitude and passion shine through.”

 Interested in finding out more about Innopharma?
-Why not browse our range of specialist courses or give us a call on 01 485 3346 to discuss your options.
+Why not browse our range of specialist courses.